 team/batchers).
 It’s the responsibility of each team to setup the right process or automation to make that happen.
 Note that this does not guarantee that this issue will be prioritized and worked on, just that it will be on the team’s radar.

 - teams have a Triage column on their board, where everybody (including automation) can add things for prioritization

 - teams have a Backlog column on their board

 Note that customers are not expected to follow this process and cannot label issues.
-The PM on feedback rotation makes sure that issues submitted by users outside Sourcegraph get labeled properly, so that they get on the owning team’s radar.
+PMs make sure that issues submitted by users outside Sourcegraph get labeled properly, so that they get on the owning team’s radar.

 Issues that need design work can be tagged with the